-JeM commander killed in encounter?
-Police says details being ascertained
+3 terrorists, including Jaish commander killed in Pulwama encounter

-Jammu, Feb 18: Security forces on Monday killed top commander of the Jaish-e-Mohammad, the Pakistan-based group that carried out the suicide bombing in Pulwama on February 14, in an encounter in South Kashmir's in Pinglan area of Pulwama district.
+Jammu, Feb 18: Security forces on Monday killed three terrorists, including top commander of the Jaish-e-Mohammad, the Pakistan-based group that carried out the suicide bombing in Pulwama on February 14, in an encounter in South Kashmir's in Pinglan area of Pulwama district.
 According to reports, a Pakistani terrorist along with a local was killed in the encounter.
 Another top Jaish terrorist killed in the encounter is Ghazi Rasheed, an Afghan bomb specialist.

 While eliminating these wanted terrorists, the forces also suffered a huge loss -- a major and three soldiers were killed in the encounter.